 Fresco Institute International Program

 NYU Langone’s Fresco Institute for Parkinson’s and Movement Disorders offers clinical and research fellowships for international applicants.
-We also offer programs to foster collaboration between NYU Langone and international movement disorders clinicians and researchers, as well as host annual conferences.
+We also offer programs to foster collaboration between NYU Langone and international movement disorders clinicians and researchers, including a basic science research grant program and a clinical research grant program, as well as host annual conferences.

 The Fresco Institute collaborates with select European sites that are currently involved in clinical care and research in the field of Parkinson’s disease and movement disorders.
-The Fresco Parkinson Institute provides guidance and support to the selected sites by implementing the guidelines issued by the Parkinson’s Foundation.
+The Fresco Parkinson Institute provides guidance and support to the selected sites to further care and research by implementing the guidelines issued by the Parkinson’s Foundation.
 Clinicians and scientists at the Fresco Parkinson Center in Europe also have the opportunity to participate in joint research projects with researchers at NYU Langone.

 Center for Parkinson’s Disease and Movement Disorders Neurology Clinic—Perugia University Hospital